toothpastez/starter-academic/content/project/HCLT/index.md

 {{< vimeo 389811626 >}}
 <br>
 <br>
-This film was for one of my favorite ttweak clients: Houston Community Land Trust.
+This film was comissioned by one of my favorite ttweak clients: Houston Community Land Trust.
 HCLT is a brilliant organization actively housing Houstonians using the time-tested community land trust model.
-As part of the ttweak team, I had the priveledge of assistant producing, co shooting, and editing this explainer and fundraising film commissioned by HCLT.
+As part of the ttweak team, I had the priveledge of editing, leading broll and co shooting interviews, and assistant producing this explainer and fundraising film commissioned by HCLT.